retinify/retinify-documentation/docs/installation.md

 # 2. Install retinify
 Select the hardware backend (e.g., NVIDIA GPU or CPU) you want to use for acceleration, then run the installation script with the appropriate options.

+{: .highlight }
+>If you do not add `--install`, a Debian package will just be created in the build directory.

 ## 2.1 with TensorRT

 | Libraries    | [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) | [cuDNN](https://developer.nvidia.com/cudnn-archive) | [TensorRT](https://developer.nvidia.com/tensorrt) |
 |:-------------|:--------|:--------|:---------|
 | Versions     | `12.x`  | `9.x`   | `10.x`   |